 "The Front is standing with us in this crisis," said Ahmed Mohamed, a 24-year-old banker protesting at the presidential palace, whose walls were daubed with anti-Mursi graffiti.

 "But when election time comes, I doubt they will run together as they are so different and so far failed to come up with a structure that shows who is the leader," he said.

-"The silent majority is mobilized now, but we don't know whether those who rushed to the presidential palace will recognise the united Front as their leader or are just mobilised by hatred of the Muslim Brotherhood," said Professor Nafaa.
+"The silent majority is mobilized now, but we don't know whether those who rushed to the presidential palace will recognize the united Front as their leader or are just mobilized by hatred of the Muslim Brotherhood," said Professor Nafaa.